Jump to navigation

 Co-pay costs vary, learn more in the program information page

 Child Health Plan Plus(CHP+) is public low-cost health insurance for certain children and pregnant women.
-It is for people who earn too much to qualify for Medicaid, but not enough to pay for private health insurance.
+It is for people who earn too much to qualify for Health First Colorado (Colorado's Medicaid Program), but not enough to pay for private health insurance.

 The Children with Autism Waiver (CWA) provides home or community-based alternatives for children with a medical diagnosis of Autism who are most in need due to the severity of their disability.